Spanish A, Spanish D, Spanish 1, Spanish 2

 Assistant to Head of School, Office Manager, ESL Tutor

 In 2006, Holly Walker left her hometown of Huntington Beach, CA for Wagner College on Staten Island.
 There, she got a taste for international travel—a semester in Rome, two weeks in Kenya—and decided to keep going.
-After graduating with a BA in English (and a few minors in Italian and Comparative Literature), she joined the Peace Corps in Moldova, then continued to live abroad as an English teacher in Indonesia and Mexico.
-But the lure of the east coast was too strong, so she returned to the area in 2016 and found The Hudson School through a friend.
-In her spare time, she practices ju-jitsu at her dojo in Brooklyn and reads voraciously.
+After graduating with a BA in English (and a few minors in Italian and Comparative Literature), she joined the Peace Corps as an English Educator in Moldova, then continued to live abroad as an English teacher in Indonesia and Mexico.
+She returned to the east coast in 2016 and found The Hudson School through a friend.
+In her spare time, she practices Ju Jitsu at Bay Ridge Dojo in Brooklyn and reads voraciously.
 Travel remains a passion, as well as linguistics.
 Spanish is her strongest language, but she can pull out Italian, Romanian, and some Russian when necessary.
 She believes that education is the most effective tool for bettering the world, and is thrilled to continue her work in this field as an administrator.

 Middle School Counselor, ISP Coordinator, Community Service 8 , Health 7-G, Health 8